-The front wheel assembly and front wishbone leg are both fitted to the front chassis segment.
-The arrangement is shown in more detail in Figure 10.
+The front wheel assembly and front wishbone leg are both fitted the front chassis segment.
+The arrangement is shown in more detail in Figure 9.
 The front wheels are 75mm in diameter and 25mm wide.
-They consist of a machined disk with a central hub counter-bored to accept two standard shielded bearings.
-A solid polyurethane tyre is moulded to the rim and machined to provide an appropriately curved profile with a curvature smaller than that of the pipe.
+They consist of a machined disk with a central hub counter-bored to accept a standard bearing.
+A solid synthetic rubber tyre is moulded to the rim and machined to provide an appropriately curved profile.
 The front wheels are fitted using a shoulder screw which passes through the wheel bearing into an inverted W-shaped sub-frame, machined to fit accurately onto the front chassis segment.
 The sub-frame is shaped so as to give clearance for the science beam and to ensure the angle between the wheel axes is 90°.

-The flexure pivot for attaching the front wishbone leg to the chassis is necessarily composed of two separate L-shaped blocks which bolt down on to the accurately machined faces of the front chassis segment.
+The flexure pivot for the attaching the front wishbone leg to the chassis is necessarily composed of two separate L-shaped blocks which bolt down on to the accurately machined faces of the front chassis segment.
 The tolerances on the machined components and surfaces are such that any slight misalignment which would produce an over-constraint on the flexure pivots is removed by tightening the upper flexure pivot blocks to the cat's-eye secondary support ring after the cat's eye assembly is seated in the chassis.

-Figure 10: The front wheel and cat's eye flexure seat.
+Figure 9: The front wheel and cat's eye flexure seat.